-Cooking and eating outside in the garden are highlights of the summer and although charcoal barbecues are often the traditional choice, gas BBQs make grilling simple.
+Cooking and eating outside in the garden are highlights of the summer, and although charcoal barbecues are often the traditional choice, gas BBQs make grilling simple.
 Quicker and cleaner than charcoal, they leave little mess, cook without smoke, and often come with a range of bonus features to take your cooking to the next level.
+Watch our video above for expert advice on buying the best gas BBQs for your garden.

-Gas BBQs – Buyer’s Guide video
+Gas BBQs – Buyer’s Guide

-Best gas BBQs at a glance
+Best Buy gas BBQs at a glance

 Jump to:

-Best gas barbecues in 2024
+Best gas barbecues

 Weber Genesis Series EPX-335 smart gas barbecue

-RRP: £2,149
+RRP: £1,769

 Our rating: 4.8/5

-Available from BBQ World (£1735), Weber (£1929)
+Available from BBQ World

 Pros

-- Easy to load rotisserie arm
+• Easy to load rotisserie arm

-- Double width warming rack
+• Double width warming rack

-- Side burner perfect for popping a skillet on
+• Side burner perfect for popping a skillet on

 Cons

-- Short power cord
+• Short power cord

-- Expensive
+• Expensive

-Retailing at more than £2,000, the Weber Genesis Series EPX-335 Smart gas barbecue is a BBC Gardeners’ World Magazine Best Buy winner for the best premium gas barbecue.
+Retailing at more than £2,000, the Weber Genesis Series EPX-335 Smart gas barbecue is a BBC Gardeners’ World Magazine Best Buy for the best premium gas barbecue.
 This three-burner barbecue is packed with features.
-Not only does it cater for a whopping 12 people, but it has a digital thermometer that lets you control the temperature to the very degree.
+Not only does it cater for a whopping 12 people, but it has a digital thermometer that lets you control the temperature to the exact degree.
 It also sends step-by-step temperature alerts to your phone to guide you through cooking.
 There’s a large sear zone, as well as a side burner that’s perfect for pans and skillets and doubles up as an additional work surface with its lid down.
-The warming rack is double width, for extra snacks, and there’s even a rotisserie arm for cooking whole birds.
+The warming rack is double-width, for extra snacks, and there’s even a rotisserie arm for cooking whole birds.
 We found even heat distribution across the whole barbecue.
-The combination of the sear zone and the side burner let us sear steaks on the right whilst cooking kebabs on the left and at the same time keep extras piping hot on the double-width warming rack.
-The steaks we cooked had well-defined char lines and a delicious flavour while remaining pink, tender and juicy in the middle.
-The rotisserie arm is easy to use and turned out two succulent roast chickens.
-There was no sticking with any of the ingredients and recipes on test and everything we cooked was delicious.

 However, we can’t get around the cost.
-There’s a lot of functionality crammed into this barbecue, but £2,000 is a very hefty price tag, especially in the current climate.
+There’s a lot of functionality crammed into this barbecue, but almost £2,000 is a very hefty price tag, especially in the current climate.
 It also has a large footprint on a patio, so in small gardens it will dominate your space.
 You need to place it near a power socket too, as it has a short power cord to run the digital temperature gauge.
 We also can’t comment on how easy this barbecue is to assemble, because it was delivered to us fully built.

 Cadac Citi Chef 40

-RRP: £200
+RRP: £280

 Our rating: 4.8/5